I do not guarantee that you will catch fish. No guide can.

 What I'm getting at, is that the cost of offering you a longer, better trip costs me so much that I can't give away free trips if the fish stop biting.

 Fortunately for you and me, not getting limits is the rare exception to the norm.
 It does happen though to every guide on the lake, whether they admit it or not.
 Some months of the year are great and other months it slows down.
 Knowing those months and booking your trip accordingly will increase your chances of great fishing.

 If the fish bite is aggressive and we are getting a lot of gut hooked fish, we will quit fishing as soon as we get our limits of injured fish.
 I will never throw back an injured fish.
 It is illegal and not the right thing to do.

 I want to be upfront so you know what to expect and are not disappointed or surprised once we are out on the water.

 If high winds or lightning hamper our chances of catching fish I will discuss a discount or re-scheduling a free trip as it happens.

 Sounds like a pretty fair deal to me.

-Since I am on the water a lot each week (sometimes 30-50 days in a row), I know where the fish are usually located and what they've been biting.
+Since I am on the water a lot each week, I know where the fish are usually located and what they've been biting.
 I keep in touch with other guides and we share valuable information on their feeding habits and locations.
-I try to "scout" out areas if I happen to be off the water more than 2 days in a row.
+I try to "scout" out areas if I happen to be off the water more than a couple of days in a row.
 This helps keep the slow days to a minimum but during certain times of the year, (like spawn) fish have other things on their mind and fishing can slow down.